jeffflater/mock-json-api/README.md

     - **mockRoute**: The URL of the route to mock - a regex
     - **testScope**: The behavior of the route response; success, fail, or error
     - **errorBody**: The text that will be displayed in the response of any error thrown
-    - **testScenario**: Determines which JSON template to return in the array when testScope is "success"
+    - **testScenario**: Determines which JSON template to return in the array when testScope is "success" by either defining the index of the array or the name of the template
     - **latency**: in milliseconds.
 Will delay the response by set number of miliseconds.
 Can be a single number like 3000, a string like '3000' or a range of numbers as a string like '2000-7000'.
 If a range, it will randomly select a number in that range on each request.
     - **jsonTemplate**: The actual object to be returned from the mock route.
 This will also tell node how to construct the dummy data the first time the route is requested.
-It's simply an array of functions that return string representations of json objects laced with dummy json notation.
+It's simply an array of strings, functions or objects that return string representations of JSON objects laced with dummy JSON notation.
 	- **data**: Your own data to be used with dummy-json.
 	- **helpers**: Custom helpers to be used with dummy-json.
 Refer to the [dummy-json documention](https://github.com/webroo/dummy-json) for more information.